Saul Rubinek

-Saul Hersh Rubinek (born July 2, 1948) is a German-born Canadian actor, director, producer, and playwright.
+Saul Hersh Rubinek (born July 2, 1948) is a Canadian actor, director, producer, and playwright.

 He is widely known for his television roles, notably Artie Nielsen on Warehouse 13, Donny Douglas on Frasier, Lon Cohen on A Nero Wolfe Mystery, and Louis B. Mayer on The Last Tycoon.
 He also starred in the films Against All Odds (1984), Wall Street (1987), The Bonfire of the Vanities (1990), Unforgiven (1992), Nixon (1995), True Romance (1993), The Express (2008), Barney's Version (2010), and The Ballad of Buster Scruggs (2018).

 Rubinek is a five-time Genie Award nominee, winning Best Supporting Actor for Ticket to Heaven (1981), and a two-time Gemini Award nominee.
 His directorial film debut, Jerry and Tom (1998), was nominated for the Grand Jury Prize at the 1998 Sundance Film Festival.
 He was previously a stage actor and director, working with the Stratford Shakespeare Festival and Theatre Passe Muraille, and co-founding the Canadian Stage Company.

 Early life

 Rubinek was born in Föhrenwald, a displaced-persons camp in Allied-occupied Germany, in 1948.
 His parents, Frania and Israel Rubinek, were both Yiddish-speaking Polish Jews who were hidden by Polish farmers for over two years during World War II.
-The family emigrated to Canada the same year Rubinek was born.
-He attended Camp B'nai Brith in Sainte-Agathe-des-Monts, Quebec.
+So Many Miracles, a book written by Rubinek and published by Penguin Canada in 1988, recounts his parents' experiences in Poland during the Holocaust.

-Rubinek wrote the book So Many Miracles (Penguin Canada) on his parents' experiences in the war.
+The family immigrated to Canada soon after Rubinek was born.
+His family settled down in Canada's capital city, Ottawa.
+He spoke Yiddish, French and then learned heavily accented English, which caused him to be bullied when he was in school.
+In his youth, he attended Camp B'nai Brith, a Jewish summer overnight camp in Sainte-Agathe-des-Monts, Quebec.
+At the encouragement of his parents, Rubinek began taking acting lessons and joined the Ottawa Little Theatre in 1965.

 Career

-At the encouragement of his parents, Rubinek began taking acting lessons and joined the Ottawa Little Theatre.
-In 1969, he began performing at the Stratford Festival.
-He contributed to the Toronto theatre scene, co-founding the Canadian Stage Company and working with Theatre Passe Muraille as an actor and producer.
+Rubinek began performing at the Stratford Festival in 1969.
+He contributed to the Toronto theatre scene, co-founding the Toronto Free Theatre (now the Canadian Stage Company) and working with Theatre Passe Muraille as an actor and producer.
 He began working in the United States in the 1970s, acting in Off-Broadway productions.
 In 1984, he won a Drama-Logue Award for Des McAnuff's La Jolla production of As You Like It.